 You’ve gotten approval to outsource customer service.
 You’ve gotten buy-in from all key stakeholders.
 You’ve developed a budget for the project.
 You’ve selected a manager to oversee the effort.
 The only thing left is choosing a service provider.
 Make no mistake, this is a critical decision.
-Following a proven call center vendor selection process minimizes costs, increases customer satisfaction, and improves competitiveness.
+Following a proven call center services provider selection process minimizes costs, increases customer satisfaction, and improves competitiveness.
 It also boosts business growth and puts a feather in your cap career-wise if all goes well.

 And it will—but only if you find the right provider.

-Call Center Vendor Selection Process:
+Call Center Services Vendor Selection Process:

 Selecting a service provider for your project can be complicated, emotional, and time-consuming.
 It can also be a challenge.